-The following terms are defined for the purposes of this guidance document.
+The following terms are defined for the purposes of this three-volume NUREG report.

 Acceptance Review.
 The evaluation the NRC staff performs upon receipt of a license amendment request to determine if the information provided in the document is sufficient to begin the technical review.